microsoft/hands-on-lab-github-copilot/docs/workshop.md

 ![Enable Completion for Java Properties](assets/github-copilot-for-java-properties.png)

-### Creating sample dummy data
+### Code

+As demonstrated in the basic operations above, GitHub Copilot provides various suggestions that you cna use while implemnting your business logic.
+But there are a few other area where GitHub Copilot can be very useful in the code.

+#### Fixtures

-When implementing a program, you may need to create sample data and test it locally.
+When implementing a program, you may need to create sample data for testing locally.
-In such cases, GitHub Copilot can help you create sample data easily.
-For example, if you want to create sample data for stock ticker symbols, GitHub Copilot can generate a list of sample stock symbols for you.
+In such cases, GitHub Copilot can help you generate sample data easily.
+For example, if you need sample stock ticker symbols, GitHub Copilot can generate a list of stock symbols for you.

-Open the `HelloRestController.java` file and enter the following comment.
+In the sample app, open the `HelloRestController.java` file and enter the following comment.

 ```text
 // Create 20 sample data of Stock Tickers in List<String>